disusen/Boiler-bot/README.md

 ```
 ✅ Model set to qwen2.5:14b. !ask and !eod are ready to go!
 🔧 Testing tool call support...
-🛠️ Tools enabled - !ask can manage tasks, habits, and reminders using natural language.
+🛠️ Tools enabled — !ask can manage tasks, habits, and reminders using natural language.
 ```

 If the model doesn't support tools:

 ```
-⚠️ This model doesn't support tool calls - !ask will work conversationally only.
+⚠️ This model doesn't support tool calls — !ask will work conversationally only.
 Tip: try ollama pull qwen2.5:7b or llama3.1:8b for tool use support.
 ```

+## Boiler's Inner Monologue

+When `!ask` hasn't been used for a configurable idle period, Boiler starts posting unprompted thoughts to a designated channel.
+Each interval has a 33% chance to fire, keeping it unpredictable.

+Rambles build on each other - Boiler's thoughts are fed back as context for the next one, so over a long idle session the monologue naturally drifts and gets stranger without any explicit scripting.
+The history resets the moment you use `!ask`.

+Before each ramble, Boiler quietly checks your pending tasks and unlogged habits for the day.
+It may or may not reference them - the context is a suggestion, not a script.

+**Setup:**
+1. Create a channel called `#boiler-thoughts` in your server
+2. Right-click it → Copy Channel ID
+3. Add `Bot:RamblingChannelId` to your config
+4. Set `Bot:RamblingIdleThresholdMinutes` to your preferred idle threshold

+Rambling requires an active Ollama model and is silently disabled if either config key is missing.

 ## Model Compatibility